 The organisation hiring the school premises must prove to the school that it has appropriate public liability insurance to cover all its legal liabilities for accidents resulting in injuries to persons (including all participants in the activity for which the premises are being hired), and/or loss of or damage to property, including the hired premises, arising out of the letting.
-The minimum limit for this insurance cover will be determined by the Headteacher based on the nature of the organisation and the risks associated with the activity.
+There is minimum limit for this insurance cover.
 The hirer must produce the appropriate schedule of insurance cover before the letting can be confirmed.
 The school will not be responsible for any injury to persons or damage to property arising out of the activities undertaken and supervision thereof during the letting of the premises.
 The schools will inform the hirer of any areas within the scope of the letting arrangements where asbestos has been identified, if there is a foreseeable risk of potential damage arising from the specific hire use of the building.